Mental Health Guide

 - Autistic brains are structured and function differently than normal ones, but autism has not been definitively linked to any environmental factors or trauma.
 Most experts agree that autistic kids are born that way.

-- Is my child retarded?
+- Is my child intellectually disabled?

 - Will my child grow out of it?